For those of you following closely this is not new information… I simply haven’t had time to write a blog post until now.

 We closed on our property last Wednesday and it is been a wild ride.
 There were a number of bumps in the road (isn’t there always when dealing with real estate?) but I won’t bore you with the details of all that….
 The important part is that we got our place!
 It does need a ton of work but it’s ours!

 Since this is the mountains, some of the property isn’t “usable” in the traditional sense.
-As a matter of fact, I’d guess only an acre of it could be considered “tillable” due to the slope.
+As a matter of fact, less than an acre of it could be considered “tillable” due to the slope.
 But that’s ok since we don’t plant to till!
 The cleared area right in front of the house is southern facing so it will get great light and be the perfect spot for the giant kitchen/herb garden I am planning.
 We will likely do some terracing to get some more plantable space.

 I have already begun to attempt to identify the existing plant species on the property.
 I noticed a number of medicinal herbs like plantain (so much plantain), jewelweed, mullein, goldenrod… There are also a number of black walnut trees and at least one giant hickory nut tree.
 We haven’t found any fruit trees yet, but there are some raspberries and blackberries.
 I am hoping I can find a local plant expert to help me identify the infinite other plants I don’t know what they are yet.